jmajaca/show-off/README.md

 ## TODOs

-- [ ] frontend rectangle of user interest
+- [ ] enable user to select region of interest in image before sending it
-- [ ] detection performance
+- [ ] improve detection model performance in terms of speed
+- [ ] improve recognition model performance with training on better suited training dataset
 - [ ] golang implementation of apis
+- [ ] include test checks in CI-CD process
+- [ ] write Networking section of documentation